neonmoe/metro/README.md

 # A Walk In A Metro Tunnel
 A Walk In A Metro Tunnel is a walking simulator.
 The environment is the Ruoholahti-Lauttasaari part of the Helsinki metro, with the interiors being completely improvised, but the route based on [some plans found on the internet (page 41)][metro-plan].

+After writing most of this game, I ran into a problem: the default floating-point numbers used in GLSL (that is, 32-bit ones) aren't accurate enough after running them through as many transformations as the ray marching code does, which results in varying amounts of visual noise.
+To preserve compatibility and avoid complexity, I decided to incorporate the noise into this project.
+So while one theme of this game is metros, and the Helsinki Metro specifically, the other part is about floating-point inaccuracy, and how you can get some understanding about how floating-point numbers work when their errors are such a visible part of the world.

 The game takes about 25 minutes to walk through completely.

 ### Controls
 - WASD or IJKL to move
 - Arrow keys or mouse to look around
+- Shift to run
+- Q to auto-walk (like pressing W/I continuously, but just one key press)

 #### Configuration keys
 - B to toggle head bobbing animation